 When one thinks of dragons, they are more likely to imagine a creature that is so massive that a single flap of their wings can level almost every structure in a town or city.
 Their hides lined with scales so strong that hardly any weapons can penetrate them.
-Some being so intelligent that it is impossible to trick them into giving information or to out match in a battle.
+Some being so intelligent that it is impossible to trick them into giving information.
 They were once creatures that people feared to come across.
 But over time have become increasingly rare.
 So much so that some people may think that they no longer exist.
 But alas... there are some still roaming.

 Here is what travelers must know about dragons... just in case they have the unfortunate luck of coming across one.